 The Task Force, led by Deputy Secretary of the Interior Tommy Beaudreau, has a Working Group comprised of law enforcement representatives from the Bureau of Indian Affairs, Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service, Bureau of Reclamation, and the DOI Office of Law Enforcement and Security.

 On July 16, 2022 the Department of the Interior concluded the final of 12 public listening sessions that were announced as part of the Law Enforcement Task Force’s outreach efforts.
-Interested persons and those that were unable to attend the virtual listening sessions are welcome to submit comments in writing or online by Tuesday, August 2, 2022 as posted in this Federal Register Notice.
+Public comments and summaries of the listening sessions are posted in this Federal Register Notice.

 U.S. DEPUTY SECRETARY OF THE INTERIOR